Simple Square wave to Sine Wave Converter

 If the input frequency can be changed, then one can choose a random capacitor and resistor value and change the frequency according to the combination.
 It is good to use the same capacitor and resistor value for all filter stages.

 For a quick reference, at low frequencies, use a higher value capacitor, and for high frequencies, choose a lower value capacitor.
-However, if all the components, R1, R2, and R3 are the same value and all capacitors C1, C2, C3 are the same value, the capacitor and resistor can be selected using the below formula–
+However, if all the components, R1, R2, and R3 are the same value and all capacitors C1, C2, and C3 are the same value, the capacitor and resistor can be selected using the below formula–

 f = 1/(2π x R x C)

-Where F is the frequency, R is the resistance value in Ohms, C is the capacitance in Farad.
+Where F is the frequency, R is the resistance value in Ohms, and C is the capacitance in Farad.

 Square wave converter circuit